coder-nobody/Cowin-slot-telegaram-notifier/README.md

 After that it will never ask for OTP and you will start receiving vaccine messages on your registered recipient accounts.

 ![image_creds](usage_images/Final_result.JPG)

+This is how you will recieve the Telegram notification.

 ![image_creds](usage_images/Telegram_message.jpeg)

 ## Getting Telegram API ID and HASH